 If you have been casually singing or are a self-taught singer, it's okay to think about whether you really need singing lessons or not.
 When you pay to take any type of classes, you invest your money and time into it so it's better to know why you are investing your resources in the first place.
 Having a good reason to learn to sing also helps motivate you during your singing journey, so on the days when you are feeling stuck, you have a reason or goal to push forward towards.

-A big reason why people take singing lessons is because learning to sing feels very rewarding.
+A big reason why people take singing lessons in Boston and Chicago, is because learning to sing feels very rewarding.
 There's nothing like working towards a goal - a song in this case, and spending hours to your time on it until you get the results that you want.
 Besides being rewarding, singing can be quite challenging too!
 Having a good and dedicated music teacher who can challenge you in your learning goals helps you grow as a better singer.